noahehall/multicloud/aws/services/compute/lambda.md

 ## my thoughts

-- think short quick i/o; else prefer ecs or straight up ec2
+- think short quick i/o; else prefer ecs
 - is the primary mechanism for integrating AWS services usually paired with:
   - cloudwatch for events/triggers
   - SNS/SQS for messaging